richard-shan/fabRepo/docs/lessons/week13/networking.md

   </p>
 </details>

 When the query returns the image, it is saved in the same directory as the python executable is located.
+The binary data is then decoded locally on the recipient device and turned back into an image.
+The image is then saved.

 <pre><code class="language-none">
 LastWriteTime         Length 				Name